therealnoof/terraform-aws-sslo-lab/README.md

   secret_key = ""
 }

+It is not recommended to place credentials hard coded into any Terraform file therefore, using a credentials file or better yet would be to use AWS secrets manager.

 This template uses AWS Gov region and custom AMI's for the Jumpbox and Firewall.
 If you need to use a different region then replace the regions in the main.tf